bdesilva/react-redux-car-checkout/README.md

 # react-redux-car-checkout
-A car checkout site written in React with Redux as a React/Redux playground.
+A car checkout site using React with Redux.

 Please note that this site is a sandbox for React and Redux and I'm constantly adding improvements and testing different features in this site.